UNHCR helps female returnees regain financial autonomy in Somaliland

 Related stories by:

-- International Women's Day: UNHCR welcomes progress in gender equality and empowerment of refugeee women
+- International Women's Day: UNHCR pledges to advance gender equality programme

 UNHCR country pages